At a glance: Medicare health insurance in South Dakota

 More than half of Original Medicare beneficiaries receive supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, Medigap plans (also known as Medicare supplement plans) are designed to pay some or all of the out-of-pocket costs (deductibles and coinsurance) that Medicare beneficiaries would otherwise have to pay themselves.
 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage; Medigap plans are what’s available for people who don’t have access to an employer-sponsored plan (including retiree plans) or Medicaid.

 Although Medigap plans are sold by private insurers, the plans are standardized under federal rules.
 There are ten different plan designs (differentiated by letters, A through N), and the benefits offered by a particular plan (Plan A, Plan F, etc.) are the same regardless of which insurer is selling the plan.
 So plan comparisons are much easier for Medigap policies than for other types of health insurance; consumers can base their decision on premiums and less tangible things like customer service, since the benefits themselves are uniform.
-South Dakota maintains a user-friendly website where consumers can see rate filings for Medigap plans in the state.

 49 insurers are licensed to offer Medigap plans in South Dakota.
 According to an AHIP analysis, 64,475 people in the state had Medigap coverage as of 2016.
 Avera and Sanford, both of which offer other types of health coverage in South Dakota and have extensive provider networks in the state, offer Medicare SELECT Medigap plans.